Less of the high life as aerospace giants cut air show perks

 This year, the tone appears more frugal.

 "Everybody is making savings this year.
-The teams have been asked to cut back a little on anything that might appear futile," an official with a French defence company said.
+The teams have been asked to cut back a little on anything that might appear futile," an official with a French defense company said.

 Elsewhere, Airbus is cutting back on hospitality and cultivating a mood of austerity as it slashes spending after combining its headquarters and main planemaking division.